-3.4.1 Food Safety Premises Profile
+3.4.1 Food Safety Premises Profile as of 1 April 2010

 The food business profile mainly includes premises legally required to register with the Department.
 However certain premises are exempt from registration eg certain agricultural premises, tents and marquees, some domestic premises and some village halls.
-These premises still have legal obligations to comply with relevant food safety legislation and although exempt from registration are inspected by food safety officers and are included in the total number of premises.
+These premises still have legal obligations to comply with relevant food safety legislation and although exempt from registration are sometimes inspected by food safety officers and are included in the total number of premises.